paul-leonard/about_me/README.md

 #### Use of Tools
 - .eslintrc.json is used as published on the [class GitHub repo](https://github.com/codefellows/seattle-201d65).
 - [Eric Meyer's reset.css file](https://meyerweb.com/eric/tools/css/reset/)
+- The JavaScript 'use strict' command was used to ensure proper programming syntax was followed.

 #### License
 Published with the MIT License on GitHub.